Beauford Delaney’s Untitled

 Thick like frosting.

-Like Delaney, many African Americans moved from the United States to Paris, France.
-African American jazz musicians, including Josephine Baker, Arthur Briggs, Benny Carter, and Dextor Gordon, all moved to Paris beginning in the 1920s.
-Use the library or the Internet to learn about these musicians and listen to their music.
+Like Delaney, many African Americans moved from the United States to Paris.
+African American jazz musicians, including Josephine Baker, Arthur Briggs, Benny Carter, and Dexter Gordon, all moved to Paris beginning in the 1920s.
+Use the library or the internet to learn about these musicians and listen to their music.
 Why did they move to Paris?
-Select one musician and write an essay about their life.
+Select one musician and write an essay about his or her life and inspirations.